-The EPSYOs has received national recognition in the form of four grants from the National Endowment for the Arts (NEA) in 2007, 2009, 2010, and 2012.
-The EPSYOs also receives state and local support from the Texas Commission on the Arts and the City of El Paso Museums and Cultural Affairs Department.
+The EPSYO has received national recognition in the form of four grants from the National Endowment for the Arts (NEA) in 2007, 2009, 2010, and 2012.
+The EPSYO also receives state and local support from the Texas Commission on the Arts and the City of El Paso Museums and Cultural Affairs Department.
 In 2010, the EPSYOs was featured in an ad in People Magazine after winning a $10,000 grant from Clorox through a social media voting contest through Facebook.

-The Mission of the EPSYOs
+The Mission of the EPSYO

-The mission of the El Paso Symphony Youth Orchestras (EPSYOs) is to provide a challenging yet supportive environment where young musicians in the Greater El Paso Region can advance their musical studies and achieve the highest level of artistic and personal growth regardless of financial need.
-Through advanced training, performance opportunities, mentorships, and a unique relationship with the El Paso Symphony, the EPSYOs is committed to helping students develop key life skills and memorable experiences.
+The mission of the El Paso Symphony Youth Orchestras (EPSYO) is to provide a challenging yet supportive environment where young musicians in the Greater El Paso Region can advance their musical studies and achieve the highest level of artistic and personal growth regardless of financial need.
+Through advanced training, performance opportunities, mentorships, and a unique relationship with the El Paso Symphony, the EPSYO is committed to helping students develop key life skills and memorable experiences.